spark1313/GIOCODEX/README.md

 # Chapter 2: Pasta
 Collection of useful CLI Copy Pastas for quick reference so I don't have to go read the man page and reinvent them again.
 Yum!
-Didn't think this was a cookbook, did you?
+Didn't think this was also a cookbook, did you?

 ### [Renaming](Renaming.sh)
 * Linux CLI to selectively rename groups of files